Weekdays 9:30am - 7pm.

 DR IVAN PUAH - LIPOSUCTION DOCTOR AND CREATOR OF MDC-SCULPT®️ LIPO TECHNIQUE

-Having trained in to perform liposuction is only the beginning.
 Dr Ivan Puah believes it is crucial to understand and master the technicalities of the procedure, including the potential complications that may arise.
 To be meticulous in approach, with a detailed overview and foresight capabilities, are essential must-haves for a doctor.

 Dr Ivan Puah

-Dr Ivan Puah is an accredited liposuction doctor and Chairman of Lipo Peer Review Committee in Singapore with nearly two decades of surgical body contouring experience.
-He has completed fundamental and advanced Vaser Liposuction body sculpting surgical training under Dr John Milard and Dr Alfredo Hoyos in Argentina and Colorado.
+Dr Ivan Puah is an accredited liposuction doctor and Chairman of Lipo Peer Review Committee in Singapore with over two decades of surgical body contouring experience.

 Dr Puah is also trained in laserlipolysis (laser liposuction) in Italy and has received dedicated gynecomastia surgery training in San Francisco.